-The Marriage of Figaro, the second play (1784) in the Figaro trilogy by Pierre-Augustin Caron de Beaumarchais, and its operatic adaptation (1786) by composer Wolfgang Amadeus Mozart and librettist Lorenzo Da Ponte, stand as two masterworks of their respective genres.
+The Marriage of Figaro (1784), the second play in the Figaro trilogy by Pierre-Augustin Caron de Beaumarchais, and its operatic adaptation by Wolfgang Amadeus Mozart (1786) stand as two masterworks of their respective genres.
 They can be analyzed from a host of perspectives, none of which can fully plumb their depths.
-I propose, in this article, to look at these works from the perspective of class struggle (master against servant, aristocracy versus the serving class), pertinent to the Age of Enlightenment, and the battle of the sexes, germane to all times and ages.
-The first holds that there is an inevitable tension between rulers and the ruled, and the second that the confrontational magnetism between the sexes drives the species, society and personal relations forward and, at the same time, holds them in an unending gridlock for dominance.
+I propose, in this article, to look at these works from the perspective of class struggle (master and servant, aristocracy and working class), pertinent to the Age of Enlightenment and the battle of the sexes, germane to all times and ages.
+The first holds that there is an inescapable tension between rulers and the ruled, and the second that the confrontational magnetism between the sexes both drives the species, society and personal relations forward and, at the same time, holds them in an unending gridlock for dominance.

 The Barber of Seville, the first of the trilogy, is pure comedy.
-The Marriage of Figaro is a more sophisticated and nuanced comedy of manners that charts marriage’s bumpy road from feudalism to post-Enlightenment liberalism, with the action taking place in one day (La folle Journée, "The Crazy Day," being the work’s subtitle).
+The Marriage of Figaro is a more sophisticated nuanced comedy of manners that charts marriage’s bumpy road from feudalism to bourgeois liberalism, with the action taking place in one day (La Folle Journée, "The Crazy Day," being the work’s subtitle).
 The final work is no comedy at all.
 La Mère coupable (“The Guilty Mother”), which has thus far eluded a universally convincing operatic adaptation with a straightforward treatment of its plot, is a melodrama (one of, if not the first in classical theater).
-Co-incidentally, it is the only play of the three featuring a truly evil character.
+And, consequently, it is the only play of the three featuring a truly evil character.
 All the works are, to a degree, autobiographical.
 But their substance and influence are universal.

-Mozart is clearly a champion of women, faithfulness and the institution of marriage.
-He portrays them as morally more evolved than men.
-The Countess’ forgiveness of the Count touches on the divine.
-In a 1778 letter, Mozart rejects the notion of economically or politically advantageous marriages, writing: “But we humble people can only choose a wife whom we love and who loves us…because we are neither noble nor highly born, nor aristocratic, nor rich.”
+Mozart is a clear champion of women, fidelity and the institution of marriage.
+They are portrayed as humanly and morally more evolved than the men.
+The Countess’ act of forgiveness towards the Count touches on the divine.
+Mozart, in a 1778 letter, after rejecting the practice and obligation of economically or politically advantageous marriages, wrote: “But we humble people can only choose a wife whom we love and who loves us…because we are neither noble nor highly born, nor aristocratic, nor rich.”
 (For more, see Nicholas Till’s Mozart and the Enlightenment).

-Importantly, despite the title, it is not just Figaro’s marriage but Susanna’s as well.
+Importantly, this is not just Figaro’s marriage but Susanna’s as well.
 Their union represents Mozart’s view of the reciprocity of loving vows and the right of individuals to choose their mates.
-That right was only gradually to emerge in history, but the composer’s convictions are evident, as he will definitively demonstrate in The Magic Flute.
+This was only gradually to emerge in history, but the composer’s convictions are evident, as he will definitively demonstrate in The Magic Flute.

 None of this is to suggest that Mozart’s characters are angels or one-dimensional.
-Part of his genius resided in his ability to portray human beings with all of their complexity and imperfection, to accept them as they are, and to bind them all together in a harmonious universe at the end of his operas.
+Part of his genius resided in his ability to portray human beings with all their imperfections, and to accept them as they are, and to bind them all together in a harmonious cosmos.
 And yet in none of the three Da Ponte operas (The Marriage of Figaro, Così fan tutte, Don Giovanni) are we left with the impression that all will live happily ever after.
-It is more likely that things will not change in the future.
-The characters most likely will continue to live, love and operate in the same manner they have demonstrated in the course of the opera.
+He is able to make us feel that the universe is in order despite the possibility (perhaps probability) that he an Da Ponte subtly raise, that their characters, their behavior, and their circumstances may not change much in the future.
+They likely will continue to live, love and operate in the same manner that they have demonstrated in the course of the operas.

-The Countess bemoans the infidelity of the Count, but schemes to teach him a (probably short-lived) lesson and then forgives him.
-Susanna claims her right to marry Figaro without surrendering her virtue to the Count.
-Marcellina, discovering that Figaro is her long-lost son, withdraws her petition to marry him, and turns around to identify Doctor Bartolo as Figaro’s father and to claim him for a husband.
-Even young Barbarina, enamored of Cherubino, manages to cajole the Count not to banish the young page.
+The Countess bemoans the infidelity of the Count, but successively schemes to teach him a (probably short-lived) lesson and then forgives him.
+Susanna claims her right to marry Figaro without surrendering her virtue the Count.
+Marcellina, discovering that Figaro is her long-lost son, withdraws her petition to marry him, and turns around to identify Doctor Bartolo as the father and to claim him for a husband.
+Even young Barbarina manages to cajole the Count not to banish Cherubino.

-The jealous Count, feeling the entitlement that the ancien régime accorded the aristocracy, philanders with the women and belittles the men around him.
+The jealous Count, feeling the entitlement that the Ancien Régime accorded the aristocracy, arrogantly philanders and belittles all around him.
 Figaro resists the Count in almost all things but shows himself to be equally jealous until Susanna admonishes him.
-Cherubino, amorously flits from flower to flower, wanting to pick all at once.
-Bartolo is pompous and vindictive while Basilio, habitually intriguing, lives parasitically between the worlds of men and women, aristocrat and servant.
+Cherubino, charming as he might be, floats from flower to flower, picking all at once.
+Bartolo is still pompous and Basilio, always intriguing, lives parasitically between the worlds of men and women, aristocrat and servant.

-All of this reflects the culture of the droit du seigneur, around which the crazy day unfolds.
+All of this reflects the culture the droit du seigneur, around which the crazy day swirls.
 The Marriage of Figaro conjures up the world of pre-revolutionary France.
-The aristocratic men—unfaithful, capricious, vain and jealous—rule their political and domestic worlds.
-The Ancien Regime still reigned in 1786, when Mozart introduced Figaro to Vienna.
-It was to unravel in France three years later and, gradually, over the next century, in the rest of the Western world.
+The aristocratic men—vain, capricious, and jealous of heir prerogatives—rule their political and domestic domains.
+The lawyers, doctors and servants are not much better.
+But the women, more evolved, bring sense and humanity into that world.
+The Ancien Régime still reigned in 1786, when Mozart introduced Figaro to Vienna.
+It was to unravel in France three year later and, gradually, over the next century, in the rest of the Western world.